GitLab CI: Update MR with Jira Issue ID

 DESCRIPTION_JSON=$(jq --null-input --compact-output --arg msg "$DESCRIPTION" '$msg')

-Updating Merge Request
+Updating the Merge Request

 curl -v \